Medical Answering Services: After Hours Voicemail Menu Script

 Prepping for the Holidays

 Optimal patient care delivery requires efficient phone systems, whether it’s a regular day in the office, a long weekend, or a holiday.
-An efficient answering service will help prepare care locations of all sizes to ensure high-quality patient care by:
+An efficient answering service can prepare office locations of all sizes to ensure high-quality patient care by:

 • Eliminating long hold or wait times